Medieval City on a Hill?

 As to shape, most modern-day people read the measurments in Revelation and simply presume it is a monstrous cube (see left).
-How woefully ignorant they are of both geometry and Biblical studies!
+How woefully forgetful they are of both geometry and Biblical studies!
 Middle-school history lessons teach common knowledge of ancient mega-structures: Pyramids and Ziggurats, which were certainly well-known to the Ancient Near-Eastern (ANE) peoples!

 New Jerusalem: The Form

 Ziggurats are the equivalent of a city-mount in the middle of a flat desert; fortified and providing for a high temple in the middle.
 Regardless of paintings and drawing to the contrary (see below) they were rectangular or square in footprint, with as many steps, or levels, as they could afford to build to the limits of available technology and materials.
-Egypt had the manpower to move massive limestone blocks from the upper Nile regions, while they used mudbrick for many of the other lesser edifices.
+Egypt had the manpower to move massive limestone blocks from the upper Nile regions, yet they used mudbrick for many of the other lesser edifices.
 Mesopotamia used baked mudbrick and bitumen tar mixed with sand for mortar.
 As a result, the strength of the material precludes building more than a handful of levels.
-The largest ziggurat is that of UR (in modern Iraq), discovered by Leonard Woolley, which was restored in modern times by dictator Sadam Hussein.
+The largest ziggurat is that of Ur (in modern Iraq), discovered by Leonard Woolley, which was restored in modern times by dictator Sadam Hussein.